 The inclusiveness ANOPA encourages through its programmes in the school is apparent.
 As a result, the children are highly motivated and more confident.

-“Once, a student with vision loss sang her heart out in a solo performance,” Mr Yeboah recalls.
+“Once, a student who is blind sang her heart out in a solo performance,” Mr Yeboah recalls.
 “Although I have been with this school for several years, I had no clue how talented she is.
 We are truly proud of the strides we have achieved with our students.”

 The Power of Play

-While inclusiveness for differently-abled children ensures equal opportunities to participate in all aspects of education and life, ANOPA’s work at GNIS has left a lasting impression among its typically-abled students.
+While inclusiveness for children with disabilities ensures equal opportunities to participate in all aspects of education and life, ANOPA’s work at GNIS has left a lasting impression among its typically-abled students.

-“Before ANOPA, I was afraid of those with vision loss because people said if you touch them, you can lose your eyesight.
+“Before ANOPA, I was afraid of a person who is blind because people said if you touch them, you can lose your eyesight.
 However, I realised that was false when we played football and had physical contact,” says Class 6 student Emmanuel Ray Arthur.

-“ANOPA has taught me that the differently-abled are human, and we should not ignore them.
+“ANOPA has taught me that we are all human, and we should not ignore each other.
 So, I am happy to be a part of this programme.”